Forensic-Science-Investigation-Lab/fosil/_posts/2020-05-22-accessibility-transparency.md

 * what we aspire to do,
 * and what we need to learn to continue improving!

-So, to that end, we're adding an *Accessibility Information* metadata structure to the WI+RE site this week, and launching a project to document where we are now and where we hope to be with accessibility for each resource on the site.
+So, to that end, we're adding an *Zugangsvorraussetzungen* metadata structure to the WI+RE site this week, and launching a project to document where we are now and where we hope to be with accessibility for each resource on the site.

 It will be a work in progress, but it is exciting to get started!